jitsi/handbook/docs/dev-guide/ios-sdk.md

 #### participantJoined

-Called when a participant has joined the conference.
+Called when a participant has joined the conference. `data` contains the following information:

-The `data` dictionary contains information of the participant that has joined.
-Depending of whether the participant is the local one or not, some of them are present/missing.
-    isLocal
-    email
-    name
-    participantId
+- `email`: the email of the participant.
+It may not be set if the remote participant didn't set one.
+- `name`: the name of the participant.
+- `role`: the role of the participant.
+- `participantId`: the id of the participant.

 #### participantLeft

-Called when a participant has left the conference.
+Called when a participant has left the conference. `data` contains the following information:

-The `data` dictionary contains information of the participant that has left.
+- `participantId`: the id of the participant that left.
-Depending of whether the participant is the local one or not, some of them are present/missing.
-    isLocal
-    email
-    name
-    participantId

 #### audioMutedChanged

-Called when audioMuted state changed.

-The `data` dictionary contains a `muted` key with state of the audioMuted for the localParticipant.
+Called when the local participant's audio is muted or unmuted. `data` contains the following information:

+- `muted`: a boolean indicating whether the audio is muted or not.

 #### videoMutedChanged

-Called when videoMuted state changed.

-The `data` dictionary contains a `muted` key with state of the videoMuted for the localParticipant.
+Called when the local participant's video is muted or unmuted. `data` contains the following information:

+- `muted`: an integer indicating whether the video is muted or not.
+0 means unmuted, 4 means muted.

 #### endpointTextMessageReceived

 Called when an endpoint text message is received.

 The `data` dictionary contains a `senderId` key with the participantId of the sender and a `message` key with the content.

 #### screenShareToggled

 Called when a chat message is received.

 The `data` dictionary contains a `participantId` key with the id of the participant and a 'sharing' key with boolean value.

 #### chatMessageReceived

-Called when a chat message is received.
+Called when a chat text message is received. `data` contains the following information:

-The `data` dictionary contains `message`, `senderId` and  `isPrivate` keys.
+- `senderId`: the id of the participant that sent the message.
+- `message`: the content of the message.
+- `isPrivate`: true if the message is private, false otherwise.
+- `timestamp`: the (optional) timestamp of the message.

 #### chatToggled

-Called when the chat dialog is displayed/hidden.
+Called when the chat dialog is opened or closed. `data` contains the following information:

-The `data` dictionary contains a `isOpen` key.
+- `isOpen`: true if the chat dialog is open, false otherwise.

 #### readyToClose